lukevanhorn/xsearch/README.md

 1. Parser(s).
 These node.js apps read the course lists from the Harvard and MIT websites, parse the individual classes and create full-text search indexes.
 2. Agenda iCal Generator.
 Creates .ics files for each school.
 This allows for importing into google calendar.
 3. Website.
-Search, browse and create user lists.
+Search, browse and create user course lists.

 # Step 1): Run the parsers.